For Clinicians, Founders & Mental Health Leaders

 Your Partner

 Erik Fuhrer, Ph.D., PMP.
 Founding editor, Hushlit (five years).
 Editorial assistant, ISLE (Oxford University Press).
-At the University of Iowa, helped graduate students and faculty translate research and teaching methods into teaching philosophies, grant applications, and job materials, leading to successful placements and awards.
-Author of eight books.
+Helped graduate researchers and faculty translate their expertise into fellowship applications, grant narratives, and public-facing writing, leading to successful placements and awards.
+Author of nine books.
 Two-part Psychology Today feature.
 Analysis in an Edinburgh University essay collection.
 Full bio.